tmux-ide

 When you launch a team-enabled config, tmux-ide:

-1. Creates the tmux session and all panes as usual
+1. Creates the tmux session and panes

-2. Sets CLAUDE_CODE_EXPERIMENTAL_AGENT_TEAMS=1 on the session
+2. Sets CLAUDE_CODE_EXPERIMENTAL_AGENT_TEAMS=1

-Enable Teams on Existing Config
+Enable Teams on an Existing Config

 tmux-ide config enable-team --name "my-team"